cometbft/knowledge-base/protocols/mempool/protocol-abstract.md

 To handle exceptions of the algorithm, this refined version also includes a `senders` map that stores, for every transaction, the set of peers, if any, to which that transaction should not be sent.
-This set is initialized to the peer from which a transaction is received for the first time, if it was a peer and not an external component.
+This set is initialized to the peer from which a transaction is received via the newtork for the first time.

 By keeping all the transactions that should be sent to peers in a list, the refined algorithm also addresses the addition of new peers to the `peers` set.